Integrated Neighbourhood Home Care Program

 • Food security supports (for example, access to a food bank)

-• Coordinated care planning through ETHP's East Toronto Care Network (EastTCaN)
+• Coordinated care planning through ETHP OHT's East Toronto Care Network (EastTCaN)

 Other frequently asked questions